ESGF/esgf-vocab/docs/source/how_to/valid.rst

       .. image:: ../_static/API_Valid_project.png

       .. note::
-         The function `ev.valid_term_project` return a list of MatchingTerm.
+         The function `ev.valid_term_project` returns a list of MatchingTerm.

 Find it in all known projects
 =============================